List of The Hunger Games characters: Coriolanus Snow

-Lucy Gray wins the games, in part, due to illicit assistance she receives from Snow: he helps her smuggle food into the arena, as well as a make-up compact filled with rat poison, which she uses to kill two other tributes.
-He also introduces her scent to the snake mutations, which he suspects will be deployed in the arena as they are trained to only attack those with unfamiliar scents.
+Lucy Gray wins the games, in part, due to illicit assistance she receives from Coriolanus: he helps her smuggle food into the arena, as well as a make-up compact filled with rat poison, which she uses to kill two other tributes.
+He also introduces her scent to the genetically modified snakes, which he suspects will be deployed in the arena as they are trained to only attack those with unfamiliar scents.
 As punishment for their indiscretions, he and Sejanus are sent to District 12 to serve as Peacekeepers.
-Coriolanus reunites with Lucy Gray and they begin a relationship.
-The two of them get caught up in a rebel plot which Sejanus is part of, and Coriolanus is forced to kill the Mayor's daughter, Mayfair Lipp, Lucy Gray's former romantic rival who it is suggested had manipulated Lucy's selection at the reaping, so she does not report them to the authorities.
+Coriolanus reunites with Lucy Gray, and they begin a relationship.
+The two of them get caught up in a rebel plot which Sejanus is part of, and Coriolanus is forced to kill the mayor's daughter, Mayfair Lipp, Lucy Gray's former romantic rival who it is suggested had manipulated her selection at the Reaping.
 Coriolanus reports the plot to the Capitol, for which Sejanus is hanged.
-Certain that his part in the scheme will be exposed, and with Mayor Lipp increasingly harassing Lucy Gray, who he suspects for the murder of his daughter, the two of them run away from District 12 together.
-However, Lucy Gray realises Snow's part in the death of Sejanus, and - deciding he cannot be trusted - leaves him.
+Certain that his part in the scheme will be exposed, and with Mayor Lipp increasingly harassing Lucy Gray, whom he suspects of the murder of his daughter, the two of them run away from District 12 together.
+However, Lucy Gray realises Coriolanus's part in the death of Sejanus, and, deciding he cannot be trusted, leaves him.
 Coriolanus follows her, only to walk into a trap she had laid for him.
 He returns to the place they parted, and hearing her singing nearby, shoots a volley of bullets in all directions.
-She is not seen again after this, although it is unclear whether she was killed by Snow, or she ran away and managed to survive somehow.
-Snow returns to District 12, and finds out he has been selected for officer training.
+She is not seen again after this, although it is unclear whether she was killed by Coriolanus, or she ran away and managed to survive.
+Coriolanus returns to District 12 and finds out he has been selected for officer training.
 He is placed on a hovercraft, ostensibly bound for an officer training school, only to find himself back in the Capitol.
 Dr. Gaul says that she had arranged for his assignment as a Peacekeeper, with the intent that it would be temporary and educational.
-He is effectively adopted by Sejanus's wealthy father Strabo, who is unaware of the role he played in Sejanus's death and pays for Coriolanus's university fees.
+He is effectively adopted by Sejanus's wealthy father Strabo, who is unaware of the role he played in his son's death and pays for Coriolanus's university fees.
 While at university, he interns as a gamemaker under Dr. Gaul and is set to inherit the Plinth fortune.